richdownie/fsar_session10/README.md

-# How to run in [Headless Chrome](https://fullstackautomationwithruby.com/Headless-Chrome)
+# How to run FSAR tests in [Headless Chrome](https://fullstackautomationwithruby.com/Headless-Chrome)